Four Winds Field at Coveleski Stadium

-Four Winds Field at Coveleski Stadium is a baseball stadium in South Bend, Indiana, home to the South Bend Cubs, a minor league baseball team which plays in the Midwest League.
+Four Winds Field at Coveleski Stadium is a baseball stadium in South Bend, Indiana, home to the South Bend Cubs, the High-A affiliate of the Chicago Cubs, which plays in the Midwest League.
 The stadium opened in 1987, and its open concourse is considered the template for many later minor league ball parks built in the 1990s.
-It has a capacity of 5,000 spectators.
+It has a capacity of 10,500 spectators, making it the largest park in the Midwest League and the only ballpark in all of High-A baseball with over 10,000 seats.

-The park is named for Stan Coveleski, the hall of fame pitcher who once lived in South Bend.
+The park is named for Stan Coveleski, the Hall of Fame pitcher who retired to South Bend.
 It is colloquially known as "The Cove".

 Coveleski Stadium is located on South Street in downtown South Bend.

-Beginning in the fall of 2024 the stadium is undergoing major renovations.